Publication Ethics

 3. “Final approval of the version to be published; AND”

-We advise the authors to understand and accept the ethical policy especially:
+and accept the ethical policy especially:

 1. Declaration of interests — it is important to declare the funding that made the research possible.